Figure 1. Microwave oven.

-Microwave radiation is electromagnetic radiation with wavelengths between 30 centimeters and 1 millimeter, corresponding to frequencies between 1,000 megahertz (MHz) and 300,000 MHz (1GHz to 300 GHz).
+Microwave radiation is electromagnetic radiation with wavelengths between 30 cm and 1 mm, corresponding to frequencies between 1,000 megahertz (MHz) and 300,000 MHz (1GHz to 300 GHz).
 Microwaves occupy that portion of the electromagnetic spectrum between short-wave radio waves and infrared radiation.

 Microwaves are used today for such purposes as radar, radio and television broadcasting, cellular telephones, and microwave heating.